rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ```

 Note the `master br41` in line 2.
 That tells you that this interface is mastered to bridge br41.
 Line 3 show the vlan tagging is `id 41` or vlan 41.

+brctl showmacs br0 shows the MAC addresses of the bridge

 ## Reference Links